tomzox/Python-ZVBI/Video-ZVBI/doc/ZVBI.rst

 ::

-    vt.event_handler_unregister(handler [, user_data])
+    vt.event_handler_unregister(function, [user_data])

-De-registers the event handler *handler* with parameter *user_data*, if such a handler was previously registered.
+De-registers the event handler *handler* with optional parameter *user_data*, if such a handler was previously registered with the same user data parameter.

-Apart of removing a handler this function also disables decoding of data services when no handler is registered to consume the respective data.
-Removing the last `VBI_EVENT_TTX_PAGE` handler for example disables Teletext decoding.
+Apart from removing a handler, this function also disables decoding of associated data services when no handler is registered to consume the respective data.
+For example, removing the last handler for event type `VBI_EVENT_TTX_PAGE` disables Teletext decoding.

 This function can be safely called at any time, even from inside of a handler removing itself or another handler, and regardless if the handler